-Since releasing my Fast Finishers board, I’ve received a lot of questions about how to implement them in the classroom.
+Since releasing my Fast Finishers Board, I’ve received a lot of questions about how to implement it in the classroom.
 I’m going to do a little FAQ here, which will hopefully help answer any questions you might have!

 Where can I purchase these Fast Finishers activities?

 You can grab your Fast Finishers pack for grades K-2 right here on my website, or if you’d rather, you can hop on over to my TpT shop!

 Besides the set itself, you’ll need a pocket chart to display the cards.
 I love this one with the individual pockets, or this one which is just as good!
 Both are “mini” size and come in black.
 Any other pocket chart will also work well (I have a few pics below showing other charts).

 I’ve included several everyday tasks (marked with a star) in the fast finisher activities.
 Begin by only displaying these.
 The activities are not themed and can be kept out all year, but they are great for getting your students started with this choice board.